-EPA is proposing action have relied, in part, on the NOX SIP Call reductions for purposes of determining the boundary conditions of the modeling domain.
+Emission reductions that will be achieved through EPA's NO_X SIP call will reduce the levels of ozone and ozone precursors entering nonattainment areas at their boundaries.
+For purposes of developing attainment demonstrations, States define local modeling domains that include both the nonattainment area and nearby surrounding areas.
+The ozone levels at the boundary of the local modeling domain are reflected in modeled attainment demonstrations and are referred to as boundary conditions.
+With the exception of Houston, the 1-hour attainment demonstrations on which EPA is proposing action have relied, in part, on the NO_X SIP Call reductions for purposes of determining the boundary conditions of the modeling domain.
 Emission reductions assumed in the attainment demonstrations are modeled to occur both within the State and in upwind States; thus, intrastate reductions as well as reductions in other States impact the boundary conditions.
-Although the court has indefinitely stayed the SIP submission deadline, the NOX SIP Call rule remains in effect.
-Therefore, EPA believes it is appropriate to allow States to continue to assume the reductions from the NOX SIP call in areas outside the local 1-hour modeling domains.
-If States assume control levels and emission reductions other than those of the NOX SIP call within their State but outside of the modeling domain, States must also adopt control measures to achieve those reductions in order to have an approvable plan.
+Although the court has indefinitely stayed the SIP submission deadline, the NO_X SIP Call rule remains in effect.
+Therefore, EPA believes it is appropriate to allow States to continue to assume the reductions from the NO_X SIP call in areas outside the local 1-hour modeling domains.
+If States assume control levels and emission reductions other than those of the NO_x SIP call within their State but outside of the modeling domain, States must also adopt control measures to achieve those reductions in order to have an approvable plan.

-Accordingly, States in which the nonattainment areas are located will not be required to adopt measures outside the modeling domain to achieve the $NO_X$ SIP call budgets prior to the time that all States are required to comply with the $NO_X$ SIP call.
-If the reductions from the $NO_X$ SIP call do not occur as planned, States will need to revise their SIPs to add additional local measures or obtain interstate reductions, or both, in order to provide sufficient reductions needed for attainment.
+Accordingly, States in which the nonattainment areas are located will not be required to adopt measures outside the modeling domain to achieve the NO_x SIP call budgets prior to the time that all States are required to comply with the NO_x SIP call.
+If the reductions from the NO_x SIP call do not occur as planned, States will need to revise their SIPs to add additional local measures or obtain interstate reductions, or both, in order to provide sufficient reductions needed for attainment.

-As provided above, any controls assumed by the State inside the local modeling domain for purposes of the modeled attainment demonstration must be adopted and submitted as part of the State's 1-hour attainment demonstration SIP.
-It is only for reductions occurring outside the local modeling domain that States may assume implementation of NOX SIP call measures and the resulting boundary conditions.
+As provided above, any controls assumed by the State inside the local modeling domain 7 for purposes of the modeled attainment demonstration must be adopted and submitted as part of the State's 1-hour attainment demonstration SIP.
+It is only for reductions occurring outside the local modeling domain that States may assume implementation of NO_X SIP call measures and the resulting boundary conditions.